How to Get Motivation Studying for the Bar Exam

 Many bar takers are obsessed with the idea of memorization for the bar exam.

-They end up holding a bag of theoretical knowledge they don’t know how or when to use, neglect the performance test in the process, and end up with a score that’s not terrible but not great either.
-After all, they still memorized everything enough to stumble through.
+They end up holding a bag of theoretical knowledge they don’t know when or how to use, neglect the performance test in the process, and end up with a score that’s not terrible but not great either.
+After all, they still memorized enough to become familiar.

 Maybe that’s why people are excited about the possibility of open-book bar exams in some states.
 I eagerly await their realization that it’s not just about having access to information—but whether they can use it properly.
 Removing the memorization requirement doesn’t really change the exam.
 In fact, it will probably hurt if you’re wasting time looking things up.